myworkcircle/Almabase_Task/README.md

 # Important Points:

 I have removed .env file as it contains sensitive data for accessing the api.
+Storing sensitive information in environment variables